AI4Bharat/Shoonya-Frontend/README.md

 # Shoonya Frontend
 An open source platform to annotate and label data at scale.

-You can watch a demo of our tool - [Video](https://www.youtube.com/watch?v=N4PBSB2fQto)
+You can watch a demo of our platform - [Video](https://www.youtube.com/watch?v=N4PBSB2fQto)

 ## Pre-requisites
 The project was created using [React 18.1.0](https://reactjs.org/docs/getting-started.html).
 All major dependencies are listed below: